 - 1. Discuss great works of literature, drama or visual art. - 2.
-Compare the beliefs of different cultures reflected by literature or music or art or philosophy. - 3.
-Make informed judgments concerning the aesthetic, entertainment, and intellectual value of a work in a area of fine art. - 4.
+Ascertains the aesthetic, entertainment, and historical value of works within the humanities. - 3.
 Recognize the expression of cultural values in works of literature, music, theatre, and visual art, and the ways the arts shape culture.